 - Bonds: These are essentially loans you give to governments or corporations, which pay you interest over time.

-The earlier you start investing, the more opportunity your money has to grow thanks to the effects of compound interest.
-Even small, consistent contributions can lead to substantial growth over the long term.
+The sooner you start investing, the greater the potential for your money to grow, thanks to the power of compound interest.
+Even small, regular contributions can harness this effect, building substantial wealth over time.
+By consistently saving and investing, you enable your money to work for you, with returns compounding and growing exponentially over the long term.

 7. Monitor Your Credit Score